szmcdull/glinq/README.md

 - Any
 - Join

-Also some similar utilities for slices in the glinq/garray package.
+Also some similar utilities directly for slices in the glinq/garray package.
+These are more handful, without FromSlice/ToSlice conversion.
+- Sort(Descending)
+- SortBy(Descending)
+- Map
+- Apply
+- (Last)IndexOf
+- (Last)IndexWhere
+- First, Last
+- Concat
+- ShallowCopy
+- Sum
+- Average

 And more to come...